Seline at the Library

 He stamped the book.
 “I love healthy food.
 Grow your own do you?”

-He coughed a bit.
+He gave a little cough.
 “I think he’s dead.”

 “Is he?”
 That was a shame.
 I’d always wanted his autograph.

 “I meant grow your own courgettes.”

 Grow my own courgettes.
 What on earth would I want to do that for?
 “I’m sure it would be lovely to do that, dear, but I don’t have a garden see, so I can’t grow nothing.
 Mind Senga says I’m growing whiskers.
 Do you think I’m growing whiskers?
 Anyway, what is a courgette?”